mcttn22/school-project/README.md

 - Use 'make all' in 'docs/models/' to generate model theory PDFs

 ## TODO
-- Add deep model
 - Add letter recognition model + page (online dataset) (multi-class classification (more than one output neuron))
 - Format for windows
+- Maybe add deep model
-- Maybe use desktop GPUs for calculations via remote access
+- Maybe use desktop GPU for calculations via remote access